dorfman2/1MR-Phone/README.txt

 Boot up the RaspberryPi and login.
 First update your Repositories:

-        sudo apt-get update && apt-get upgrade -y
+        $ sudo apt-get update && apt-get upgrade -y

-Install Python3, Python GPIO and mpg123
+Install Python3, Python GPIO, mpg123, and python3-pip

-        sudo apt-get install python3 python3-rpi.gpio mpg123
+        $ sudo apt-get install python3 python3-rpi.gpio mpg123 python3-pip

-Install pyosc (for OSC transmission.
+Install python-osc (for OSC transmission.
 This is optional, but you'll need to comment out the OSC lines in the code if you skip this)

+        $ sudo pip3 install python-osc

 Create a file in /usr/bin

-        sudo nano /usr/bin/phone
+        $ sudo nano /usr/bin/phone

 Copy phone.py code to /usr/bin/phone:

+        $ sudo

 Make /usr/bin/phone executable:

-        sudo chmod a+x /usr/bin/phone
+        $ sudo chmod a+x /usr/bin/phone

 Copy your MP3 Files to /media, rename them to 0.mp3, 1.mp3 ...
 9.mp3